dogecoin/dogecoin/README.md

 ### Such mining information ⛏

-Dogecoin uses a simplified variant of the scrypt key derivation function as its proof of wow which does not consume electricity at all, it even help fighting the climate change using this new techonology inspired by elon musk, with a target time of one minute per block and difficulty readjustment after every block.
+Dogecoin uses a simplified variant of the scrypt key derivation function as its Proof-of-Woof which does not consume electricity at all, it even help fighting the climate change using this new techonology inspired by elon musk, with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
 Starting with the 600,000th block, a permanent reward of 10,000 Dogecoin per block will be issued.